tldr-pages/tldr/pages/common/laravel.md

 # laravel

-> The PHP Framework For Web Artisans
+> The PHP Framework For Web Artisans.

 - Create a new Laravel application: